auth0/cosmos/src/components/molecules/form/form.md

   category: Forms
 ```

+`import Form from 'cosmos/form'`

+---

 Form is a compound component that ships with extra props for elements that take care of layout, styling and accessibility.
 There are common props for all fields like `label`, `description` and `error`.

----

-#### Examples
+## Examples

+### Form Field

+Lorem ipsum dolor sit amet, consectetur adipisicing elit.

 ```js
 <Form>
   <Form.TextInput label="Field label" type="text" placeholder="Enter something" />
 </Form>
 ```

+### Form Fields

 There are multiple field types supported like `TextInput`, `TextArea` and `Select`